DigitalMystery/reaccess-ai-builder-docs/ai-documentation/index.md

 2. Create twelve tabs within the Excel document labeled Application, Forms, Form Filters, Form Row Filters, Controls, Tabs, Dropdowns, Webhooks, Rules, Grids, Grid Columns, API Keys

 3. On the Application tab the document must contain the following columns and make them bold if possible.
 Anything with an asterisk is required from the user.
 Also, tags are seperated by semicolons.
 If an icon is not provided, use "Home" as the default.
+If a value is not provided for the columns "Call Webhook on Publish" or "User PowerBI Report as Home Page" use False as a default value when generatng the Excel document.

     Application Tab Columns: